Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 @AbapCatalog.enhancement.quotaMaximumFields : 350
 @AbapCatalog.enhancement.quotaMaximumBytes : 3500
 define structure ztravel_struc_2025 {

   description : /dmo/description;

 }
 </pre>

-2. Create data generator class
+2. Next we will create data generator class to fill data to this table by fetching data from /DMO/TRAVEL table.

-    Create an ABAP class to generate demo travel data.

 <pre lang="ABAP">

 CLASS ztravel_fill_data DEFINITION
   PUBLIC
   FINAL
   CREATE PUBLIC .

   PUBLIC SECTION.
     INTERFACES if_oo_adt_classrun.
   PROTECTED SECTION.
   PRIVATE SECTION.
 ENDCLASS.

 CLASS ztravel_fill_data IMPLEMENTATION.

   METHOD if_oo_adt_classrun~main.

    INSERT ztravel_2025 FROM ( SELECT FROM /dmo/travel FIELDS travel_id, total_price, currency_code, description ).

   ENDMETHOD.
 ENDCLASS.
 </pre>

-Execute the class and do a data preview of the table to make sure data got filled.
+Execute the class and do a data preview of the table to make sure you have enough demo data to proceed.

 3. Create a view entity based on the database table above.